-The Force Firmware switch forces a firmware download to an adapter regardless of what firmware the adapter currently has installed.
-When this switch is used, a Force Firmware operation is performed regardless of any additional switches given on the command line.
+The force firmware switch forces a firmware download to an adapter regardless of the firmware version installed on the adapter, and regardless of any additional operational switches given on the command line.

 ./elxflash /ff /auto - Forces a firmware download using auto-discovery.